Tom's Guide Verdict

 Fubo also offers limited events in 4K (currently more than 130 of them) and only on devices that can stream 4K content such as the Apple TV 4K, Chromecast Ultra, FireTV Stick 4K, Roku Premiere and Android mobile phones with HDR10 displays.

 The 4K content is not available to be recorded.
 None of the other live TV services stream in 4K.
 Philo offers 720p streaming and 1080p on-demand content, while the other companies don't say.

 FuboTV review: Verdict

 Fubo is a decent option for cord cutters looking to get rid of cable television.
-And while it used to be one of the most expensive streaming services in the market, competitors have now risen in price to match that $70 a month basic plan.
+And while it used to be one of the most expensive streaming services in the market, competitors have all been rising in price.
 None of the three streamers is the complete package; they all lack something, be it certain channels or enough DVR storage.
 Basketball fans will raise an eyebrow at the lack of TNT in Fubo, for example.